Under Construction

 Editing samples on the Akai itself can be a hassle as you go through endless step menus with a limited amount of buttons on the instrument similarily to an old digital wrist-watch.
 This is where the Atari ST and AKAINOID come in: The mouse-driven user interface of the Atari allows intuitive manipulation of data displayed graphically on a bigger screen than the display of the sampler itself.
 Any change of the sample properties on the Atari is instantly updated on the Akai sampler via MIDI.

-Today (which happens to be the 4th of February, 2023) the SAMPLE mode of the S3000XL in the AKAINOID application is nearly completed.
-PROGRAM and MULTI mode will follow.
+Today (which happens to be the 29th of December, 2025) the SAMPLE AND PROGRAM/SINGLE mode mode of the S3000XL in the AKAINOID application is nearly completed and can already to some

-of Steinberg's MROS software development kit (SDK), which allows the application to send and receive MIDI data through additional hardware supported by
+AKAINOID also makes use of Steinberg's MROS software development kit (SDK), which allows the application to send and receive MIDI data through additional hardware supported by

 AKAINOID is completely free and will be open source.
 The author promises, that once the key-mapping editor and envelope editors have been coded and tested, the source code will be released.
 “Just so I still recognize my own software” he explains.